opencadc/tap/cadc-tap-tmp/README.md

 org.opencadc.tap.tmp.StorageManager = org.opencadc.tap.tmp.HttpStorageManager

 # HttpStorageManager config
-org.opencadc.tap.tmp.HttpStorageManager.baseURL = {base URL for result files}
+org.opencadc.tap.tmp.HttpStorageManager.baseURL = {base URL for tmp files}
 org.opencadc.tap.tmp.HttpStorageManager.certificate = {certificate file name}
 ```
 For the HttpStorageManager, the result will be PUT to that same URL and requires
 an X509 client certificate to authenticate.
 The certificate is located in
 {user.home}/.ssl/{certificate file name}.

+In addition to the configured result storage, the HttpStorageManager ResultStore
-The HttpStorageManager ResultStore implementation supports a user-specified job
+implementation supports a user-specified job parameter `DEST={uri}` which will direct
-parameter `DEST={uri}` which will direct output of async queries to the specified
+output of async queries to the specified URI.
+This can be a VOSpace URI
-URI.
-This can be a VOSpace URI (`vos://{authority}~{service}/{path}`) or an `https`
+(`vos://{authority}~{service}/{path}`) or an `https` URL that accepts PUT and
-URL that accepts PUT and supports GET.
-When DEST is used, the caller's credentials
+supports GET.
+When DEST is used, the caller's credentials are used instead of the
-are used instead of the configured certificate.
+configured certificate.

 In both cases, result files will be retrievable from {baseURL}/{result_filename}
 (unless DEST was used).

 ### Enable storage
-To enable temporary uploads to disk, configure the `InlineContentHandler` in both the
+To enable temporary uploads to disk, configure the `InlineContentHandler` in both
-TAP-sync and TAP-async servlets to load the one of the plugin classes:
+the TAP-sync and TAP-async servlets to load one of the plugin classes:

 In the `web.xml`: